-Hundreds dressed in black rally to demand Hong Kong leader steps down
+Thousands dressed in black rally to demand Hong Kong leader steps down

 China’s top newspaper on Sunday condemned “anti-China lackeys” of foreign forces in Hong Kong.

-“Certain people in Hong Kong have been relying on foreigners or relying on young people to build themselves up, serving as the pawns and lackeys of foreign anti-China forces,” the ruling Communist Party’s official People’s Daily said in a commentary.
+“Certain people in Hong Kong have been relying on foreigners or relying on young people to build themselves up, serving as the pawns and lackeys of foreign anti-China forces,” the ruling People’s Daily said in a commentary.

 “This is resolutely opposed by the whole of the Chinese people including the vast majority of Hong Kong compatriots.”